Static-Dragon/Selfbot/README.md

 ## About

-This is a discord selfbot written in javascript using the discord.js library
+This is a discord selfbot written in javascript and JSON for values using the discord.js library

 ### Commands